u-m-iral/VNA2V-W21-handouts/handouts/lab1/exercises.md

 ## Transfer ownership of Git repository

+You do not transfer the ownership of your personal repository to _VNA2V-W21-submissions_ anymore, as we will be using other form of submission.

-If you created the repository in your personal account instead of _VNA2V-W21-submissions_ you might want to transfer the ownership in order to complete your submission.
+~~If you created the repository in your personal account instead of _VNA2V-W21-submissions_ you might want to transfer the ownership in order to complete your submission.~~

 1. On GitHub, navigate to the main page of the repository.
 2. On the side bar menu, click **Settings -> General** and Expand on **Advanced**.